 - 1 tablespoon organic hemp seed oil, flaxseed oil, or walnut oil.
 You can also use organic safflower or organic sunflower oil as alternatives.

-- If you are not using meat, you can use 2 chopped hard-boiled or scrambled eggs, each 1/4 of any type of meat.
+- If you are not using meat, you can use 2 chopped hard-boiled or scrambled eggs, each 1/4 of any meat.

 - Pinch of Himalayan or Celtic finely ground pink salt.